licht1stein/context-transient.el/README.md

 I recommend binding `context-transient` to something easily accessible, F6 in the example above.

 ## Defining context transients
 Context transients are defined using `context-transient-define`.
-You can specify either `:context`, `:buffer` or `:repo` keys to check the context.
+You can specify either `:context`, `:buffer`, `:repo` or `:project`  keys to check the context.
 - `:repo` - checks if the current git repo name is equal to this
+- `:project` - checks if the current project name is equal to this (note, this is built-in project.el, not projectile)
 - `:buffer` - checks if the current buffer name is equal to this
 - `:context` - arbitrary code that will be run to check if the transient should be run